 Yet to all who received him, to those who believed in his name, he gave the right to become children of God—children born not of natural descent, nor of human decision or a husband’s will, but born of God.
 (John 1:12,13)

 So we understand that we actually have been born of God when we are born again.
 Our second birth was not of our natural parents, but of God.
 Jesus’ birth was unique in that He was born of God but in a human parent.
 In our case, the Seed is from God, but it does not develop from its human environment, but from the body and blood of Christ that are given to it on a continuing basis, provided the believer is not yielding to the sinful nature but is following the Holy Spirit.

 To sum up: we actually have been born of God, although in a somewhat different manner than the Lord Jesus.
 We really have been born of God.
 If we continue to follow the Spirit of God, the day will come, when the Lord appears, when we are born from the dead.
 Born of God, and born from the dead—just like the Lord Jesus.

-I am of the opinion that we will grow in Christ after we die—and on into the endless ages of eternity.
+I believe that we will grow in Christ after we die—and on into the endless ages of eternity.
 The Word-Jesus has the advantage over us in that He was with God from ages past.
-We have just begun to be with God and in God; but we have eternity to grow into the image of Christ.
+We have just begun to be with God and in God, but we have eternity to grow into the image of Christ.

 Our present problem is our flesh and blood life.
-There are so many distractions, so many enemies, that it is difficult to keep in mind that our present life is temporary.
+There are so many distractions and so many enemies that it is difficult to keep in mind that our present life is temporary.
 It soon will wither and die.